conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

      detect_binary_files_with_prefix: False

-Windows handles binary prefix replacement very differently than Unix systems such as macOS and Linux.
+Windows handles binary prefix replacement very differently than Unix-like systems such as macOS and Linux.
 At this time, we are unaware of any executable or library that uses hardcoded embedded paths for locating other libraries or program data on Windows.
 Instead, Windows follows `DLL search path